abhinav2004/abhinav2004.github.io/_posts/2014-09-21-first-post-welcome-to-my-blog.md

 tags: [first, post, welcome]
 ---
 {% include JB/setup %}
 Hi!
 I am Abhinav, a programmer and tech enthusiast.
 Programming is my passion and a driving force to improve myself.
-I have set up this blog using Jekyll and Bootstrap and I must say, I prefer this system over Wordpress.
+I havec set up this blog using Jekyll and Bootstrap and I must say, I prefer this system over Wordpress.

 The first advantage of this system is automatic backup.
 Well, not exactly automatic but more like you make a post on your pc and then upload it to the site.
 So a copy of the site is always present on your computer.